 Crawl space encapsulation is the process of creating an envelope around the crawl space in your home.
-The fundamental principle is to cover all the floors and walls in the crawl space with thick polyethylene, then lay a heavy vapor barrier to cut off moisture that could come from damp foundation blocks.
+The fundamental principle is to cover all the floors and walls in the crawl space with a thick polyethylene vapor barrier to cut off moisture that could come from damp foundation blocks.
 The result is cooler floors during summer and warmer in winter.
 You'll also cut down your energy bills, enhance the lifespan of your HVAC unit, and prevent mold or pests from entering your home.

 Why Should My Home Be Encapsulated?

 Encapsulating your Indianapolis, IN, home may seem expensive at first, but the initial cost won’t compare to the lasting benefits that will accrue.
 One, you won’t have to worry about gnawing pests or crawling insects taking over your home and damaging furniture and clothing as they will be shut out.